 - A. At the first regular Council meeting of each calendar year, the Council will elect one (1) of its members as Chair and will also elect one (1) of its members as vice-Chair.
+The Chair will ask for nominations for both the Chair and vice-Chair.
 The vice-Chair will act in the absence of the Chair.
-In the event the Chair or vice-Chair are absent, the most senior Councilmember in terms of Council service shall assume the duties and responsibilities of the Chair. - B. The Chair will preside over and ensure orderly, efficient, Council meetings.
-The Chair, or their designee, will be the County's spokesperson to: articulate Council policies, visions, strategies, and plans; represent the County before the governor, state legislature and other state and federal agencies; meet and greet important visitors; supervise constituent response processes for the Council as a whole; and serve as the County's lead representative at dedications, ceremonial activities, and other public events.
-In cases of the Chair's absence, the vice-Chair will preside at County meetings. - C. The Council will vote to appoint its members to serve on boards and commissions. - D. If a vacancy occurs in the office of the Council Chair or Council vice-Chair, the remaining Councilors will elect one of their own to serve until the next annual election of the Council Chair and Council vice-Chair at the first regular Council meeting of the following year. - E. If a Councilor vacancy occurs, the remaining Councilors will vote to reappoint its members to serve on boards and commissions vacated by the Councilor seat until the seat is filled.
+In the event the Chair and vice-Chair are absent, the most senior Councilmember in terms of Council service shall assume the duties and responsibilities of Chair. - B. The Chair will preside over and ensure orderly, efficient, Council meetings.
+In general, Roberts Rules of ordered will be followed, including, but not limited to, recognizing any Councilor asking for a Point of Order.
+The Chair, or their designee, will be the County's spokesperson to: articulate Council policies, visions, strategies, and plans; represent the County before the governor, state legislature and other state and federal agencies; meet and greet important visitors; and serve as the county's lead representative at dedications, ceremonial activities, and other public events.
+In cases of the Chair's absence, the vice-Chair will preside at County meetings. - C. The Council will vote to appoint its members to service on boards and commissions.
+No singular member other than the Chair or their designee (as stated in III.
+B. above) may represent the Council, or give the perception of representing the Council, to any external entity unless authorized in advance by vote of Council.

-IV.
-Regular Meetings

-A. The Council's regular meeting days are set in Clark County Code Chapter 2.04.
-Council meetings will be scheduled on Tuesdays, or other days, as necessary.
-All meetings will be held in the six-floor Hearing Room of the Public Service Center in Vancouver, unless otherwise noted.

-B. Council Time allows Councilors and staff to discuss pending matters of County business in a less formal setting.
-Minutes of Council Time will be taken by the County ((M))manager or their designee via audio recording and uploaded to the County website at the conclusion of the meeting.
-Executive sessions, if needed, generally will be scheduled at the end of meetings, but may be scheduled at any other time during these meetings if approved as an agenda change at the beginning of the meeting or as soon as the needed addition is known by the County Manager and Chair.
+- D. If a vacancy occurs in the office of the Council chair or Council vice-Chair, the remaining Councilors will elect one of their own to serve until the next annual election of the Council Chair and Council vice-Chair at the first regular Council meeting of the following year. - E. If a Councilor vacancy occurs, the remaining Councilors will vote to reappoint its members to service on boards and commissions vacated by the Councilor seat until the seat is filled. - IV.
+Regular Meetings - A. The Council's regular meeting days are set in Clark County Code Chapter 2.04.
+Council meetings will be scheduled on Tuesdays, or other days as necessary.
+All meetings will be held in the six-floor Hearing Room of the Public Service Center in Vancouver, unless otherwise noted. - B. Council time allows Councilors and staff to discuss pending matters of County business in a less formal setting.
+Minutes of Council Time will be taken by the County Manager or their designee via audio recording and uploaded to the County website at the conclusion of the meeting.
+Executive sessions, if needed, generally will be scheduled at the end of meetings, but may be scheduled at any other time during these meetings if approved as an agenda change at the beginning of the meeting or as soon as the needed addition is known by the County Manager and Chair. - C. While Council Meetings can be attended in-person or virtually, it is preferred that Councilors attend Regular Meetings in-person.